 Welcome from the Head Boy and Head Girl

-We are both very proud of our school and the values that it embodies.
-The vast array of opportunities that are offered to all students to create well rounded individuals who thrive in a caring and holistic school community.
+We are both very proud of our school and the Christian Values that it embodies.
+The generous array of opportunities that are offered to every student work towards creating well rounded individuals who thrive in a caring and holistic school community.

-(Megan is currently studying History, Politics, English Literature and Philosophy and Ethics and Josh is currently studying Chemistry, Physics, Maths and Further Maths with hopes to study Physics at University.)
+(Ellie is currently studying History, Politics, Maths and Philosophy and Ethics and James is currently studying Chemistry, Physics, Maths and Further Maths.)

 Year 7 School Council Representative

 “I wanted to get involved in School Council because I wanted to take some responsibility and develop my leadership skills.
 I also wanted to make student-driven improvements in and around school.
 I really enjoy our meetings, because I get the opportunity to share my ideas, as well as those of my form and I really like incorporating as many ideas as possible.
 I really hope to be involved in School Council again next year, as I’ve loved every minute of being part of it during Year 7!”

 Year 9 School Council Representative and BBC School Reporter